OvroAbir/Tutorial-Buddy/README.md

 sudo pip install numpy
 ```

-One should run driver.py file after writing input file.
+One should run driver.py file after writing youtube video id and keyword in input file.